TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 *   Payment information: either the PayPal address or the last four digits of the credit card used for payment
 *   Country of residence and, if submitted, street address, state, city, and ZIP/postal code
-*   email address, if different than the one registered for the user account
+*   Email address, if different than the one registered for the user account
 *   We use Braintree and Paypal for payments. see “Third-Party Privacy Policies” below

 IP Address and Cookies